marko999/iac-pr-reviewer/docs/validation-workflow.md

 # Validation Workflow & Testing Strategy

+_Status updated: 2025-10-25._

+## Current State
+- Terraform plan ingestion supports supplied artifacts and Terraform/Terragrunt execution with module auto-discovery.
+- Resource normalization and PSRule evaluation ship as part of the `iac-compliance validate` CLI, with JSON reports used by CI.
+- The packaged PowerShell wrapper now routes PSRule warnings to stderr so the CLI always receives valid JSON output.
+- Integration tests exercise Azure fixtures to ensure end-to-end behaviour remains stable.

 ## Terraform Execution
 - Primary workflow: check out the repository, determine the Terraform modules listed in `.github/iac-compliance.json`, and run `terraform init` / `terraform plan -out` for each module in an isolated temp directory.
 - Persist the generated plan output with `terraform show -json` and feed that JSON into the CLI (via `--plan-json`) to exercise the full ingestion pipeline.